MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgUserChat.md

     - `[TeamsApp <IMicrosoftGraphTeamsApp1>]`: teamsApp
     - `[WebUrl <String>]`: Deep link URL of the tab instance.
 Read only.
   - `[Topic <String>]`: (Optional) Subject or topic for the chat.
 Only available for group chats.
+  - `[WebUrl <String>]`: The URL for the chat in Microsoft Teams.
+The URL should be treated as an opaque blob, and not parsed.
+Read-only.

 INPUTOBJECT <ITeamsIdentity>: Identity Parameter
   - `[ChannelId <String>]`: key: id of channel